 The course provides the opportunity to undertake a 12-week placement within the computing industry to assist you in developing real-life experience and practical skills that employers want.

-You will learn transferable skills such as communication, organisational skills, problem solving and critical thinking which will help you to apply to relevant jobs within the computing industry.
+You will learn transferable skills such as communication, organisational skills, problem solving and critical thinking which will help you to apply for relevant jobs within the computing industry.
 The programme is designed to facilitate your development of a range of graduate qualities that are highly valued in the workplace.
-Throughout the course, industry standard software and equipment is utilised, with a focus on the core industrial skills required for the computing industry.

 If you have just completed your A-Levels, Higher Education is most likely the option for you.
 HE usually covers HNC, HND & Foundation Degree level of courses including our Higher Level Apprenticeships.Explore Higher Education